hackerspace-bootstrap/strichliste-homepage/content/news/static-builds.md

 Now it's easier to setup your strichliste instance, because we now provide static builds for strichliste-web!
 You can easily grab the [latest build from github](https://github.com/hackerspace-bootstrap/strichliste-web/releases) and follow the [install instructions](/install/).

-We're currently working on now major features.
+We're currently working on major features.
 Stay tuned for the next major release